 - Prep Pan + Preheat.
 Line baking pans with parchment paper, and spray with nonstick cooking spray to ensure easy release.
 Preheat oven to 350ºF.

-- Combine chocolate mixture.
-In a heatproof bowl, combine cocoa powder and espresso powder.
-While mixing, pour half of the brewed coffee (1/2 cup) into the bowl and stir to combine.
-Let mixture stand for 5 minutes to allow the chocolate to ‘bloom’.
+- Pre-mix chocolate.
+In a medium bowl, combine 3/4 cup (62g) cocoa powder and 2 tsp espresso powder.
+While whisking, slowly pour 1/2 cup coffee into the bowl.
+When chocolate mixture is smooth, pour in the remaining 1/2 cup coffee.
+Let mixture cool for 5 minutes to allow the chocolate to ‘bloom’.

-- Combine remaining dry ingredients.
-Meanwhile, in a separate bowl, whisk together the flour, sugar, baking soda, baking powder, and salt.
+- Combine dry ingredients.
+Meanwhile, in a separate large bowl, whisk together 1 3/4 cups flour, 3/4 cup sugar, 2 teaspoons baking soda, 1 teaspoon baking powder, and 1 teaspoon kosher salt.
 Set aside.

 - Combine wet ingredients.
-After the cocoa/coffee mixture has cooled, add the remaining brewed coffee (1/2 cup), buttermilk, eggs, oil, and vanilla.
-Mix until well combined.
-Pour this wet mixture into the dry ingredients.
-Whisk all ingredients until fully incorporated.
+After the chocolate/coffee mixture has cooled, add 1 cup buttermilk, 2 eggs, 1/2 cup oil, and 2 teaspoons vanilla.
+Whisk until well combined.
+Pour this wet mixture into bowl of the dry ingredients.
+Whisk until batter is fully incorporated – the final batter will be loose.

 - Divide + Bake.
 Divide batter evenly among baking pans.
-(I highly recommend weighing the batter evenly across pans to ensure all layers are equal.)
 Bake for 25-30 minutes, or until a toothpick comes out of the center clean since bake times can vary.
-(Adjust time as necessary for 9″ pans or 9″x 12″ sheet pan by checking doneness with a toothpick.)
 Cool cakes completely on a wire rack before assembling.

 Making the Buttercream

 - Beat butter + cream cheese.
-Add the room temp salted butter and cream cheese to a stand mixer or bowl with a hand mixer.
-Mix until smooth and well-incorporated, ~1 minute.
+Add 2 sticks room temp salted butter and 1/4 cup cream cheese to a stand mixer or bowl with a hand mixer.
+Mix until smooth and fluffy, about 1 minute.

 - Add remaining ingredients.
-Add confectioner’s sugar, cocoa powder, salt, and vanilla to the bowl.
-Start your mixer on low speed at first as dry ingredients come together, then slowly pour in the brewed coffee* one tbsp at a time until the dry ingredients are fully incorporated.
-(You may not need the full 1/4 cup coffee.)
+Sift 3 cups confectioner’s sugar and 3/4 cup cocoa powder to the bowl.
+Add 1 1/2 teaspoons vanilla.
+Start your mixer on low speed at first as dry ingredients come together, then slowly pour in coffee one tablespoon at a time until the dry ingredients are fully incorporated, up to 4 tablespoons or 1/4 cup.
 Then increase speed to medium-high and beat for 30 seconds to 1 minute or until the frosting is silky smooth.
 Set aside.

 - Assemble.
 When cake layers have cooled completely, frost the cake, and allow it to set for a few hours before slicing.

-- *Coffee – if you don’t have brewed coffee for the frosting, replace it with 1/4 cup milk and 2 tsp instant coffee powder or just 1/4 cup milk, leaving the coffee powder out.
+- *Coffee – if you don’t have brewed coffee, replace it with 1/4 cup warm milk and 2 tsp instant coffee powder or 1/4 cup warm milk or 1/4 cup hot water.

 - *Buttermilk – if you don’t have buttermilk or just don’t want to buy it, you can make it at home using milk and vinegar or lemon juice!
 To make 1 cup of buttermilk for this recipe, add 1 tablespoon of vinegar or lemon juice to a measuring cup.
 Then pour in milk until you have 1 cup of liquid.
 Voila, homemade buttermilk!